 When the yield point is exceeded, its surface is plastically deformed by cold flowing of sub-surface material.
 This results in the mirror-like finish as well as a tough, work-hardened surface.
 The process will also produce load-carrying characteristics that are superior to those of an abrasively polished surface.

 Some of the leading burnishing machine models are specifically designed to burnish the external or internal surfaces.
 However, some models may be adjusted to burnish both the internal and external surfaces.
 These machines will come in handy in any metal or woodworking workshop.

 The price of a burnishing machine varies from one model to another and mainly depends on the power, features, and capabilities as well as its make and model.
 On the affordable range, you can get a great burnishing machine below the $ 170 price point.

 Most of the hand-held burnishing machines are priced anywhere between $190 and $350 apiece.
 However, the cost of the heavy-duty industrial models can be as high as $1,200 per unit.

-Comparing the Best Burnishing Machines in 2019
+Comparing the Best Burnishing Machines

 1. Porter-Cable PXRA2676 Multi-Surface Restoration Tool Kit – The Best Burnishing Machine Overall